Will Leitch

-William F. Leitch (born October 10, 1975 in Mattoon, Illinois) is an American writer and the founding editor of the Gawker Media former sports blog Deadspin.
-Leitch is a national correspondent for MLB.com, a contributing editor at New York, critic at Grierson & Leitch, contributor to The New York Times, GQ, The Washington Post and NBC News and has published six books, including Catch, a novel, Life as a Loser, a memoir, God Save the Fan, a book of sports essays and Are We Winning?, a book about fatherhood and baseball.
+William F. Leitch is an American writer and the founding editor of the Gawker Media sports blog Deadspin.
+Leitch is a national correspondent for MLB.com, a contributing editor at New York, film critic at Grierson & Leitch, contributor to The New York Times, GQ, The Washington Post, and NBC News.

-His fifth book, the novel How Lucky, was published by Harper in May 2021 and received an endorsement from author Stephen King.
-His sixth book, the novel The Time Has Come, will be published by Harper in May 2023.
+Leitch is the author of six published books.
+His fifth book, How Lucky,(2021) was nominated for an Edgar Award and received an endorsement from author Stephen King.
+His seventh book, Lloyd McNeil's Last Ride, was published by Harper in May 2025.

 Background

 Leitch was born and raised in Mattoon, Illinois, which is also the setting of Catch.
 He attended the University of Illinois at Urbana–Champaign.
-While there, he was an editor at the university's paper, the Daily Illini.
+He was an editor at the university's paper, the Daily Illini.
 He now lives in Athens, Georgia.

 One of Leitch's first brushes with fame came when he appeared on an early episode of Win Ben Stein's Money.
-In an excerpt from Life as a Loser, published on Blacktable.com, Leitch describes the experience of taping this episode within hours of being dumped by his fiancée (a fact that co-host Jimmy Kimmel included in Leitch's introduction).
+In his memoir, Life as a Loser, Leitch describes the experience of taping the episode within hours of being dumped by his fiancée, a fact that co-host Jimmy Kimmel included in Leitch's introduction.

 Career

 IronMinds.com

-Life as a Loser appeared on Ironminds, an online magazine that existed from 1999-2002.
+Leitch was the managing editor of Ironminds, an online magazine that existed from 1999-2002.
+He also wrote a column for the magazine, "Life as a Loser".

 The Black Table

 In January 2003, Leitch became a founding editor of the website The Black Table, with Eric Gillin, A.J.
-Daulerio and Aileen Gallagher.
+Daulerio, and Aileen Gallagher.
 His Life As A Loser column ran online for five years and was ultimately compiled into a book of the same title, with a foreword written by Tom Perrotta.

 Deadspin

-In September 2005, Leitch became the founding editor of Deadspin, which quickly became one of the most popular independent sports blogs on the web, and has been profiled in Sports Illustrated and The New York Times.
+In September 2005, Leitch became the founding editor of Deadspin, which quickly became one of the most popular independent sports blogs and was profiled in Sports Illustrated and The New York Times.
 Leitch announced on June 5, 2008 that he would leave Deadspin at the end of the month to become a contributing editor at New York magazine.
-Deadspin would later shut down after an ownership dispute, and its writers would create Defector Media.
+Deadspin would later shut down after all its writers left following a dispute management.
+Most of the writers later created Defector Media.